fddemora/vlocity-tutorial/README.md

 Navigate and flyout are two other commonly used actions <br/>
 Styles can be saved to be reused on other elements.
 Saved Styles can only be applied to one flexcard<br/>

+#### VPE 3-2 Q&A
+What is an advantage to using Block elements in a FlexCard canvas?
+Organization of data or combine logical groups of elements inside a collapisble container.
+An advantage is the shadow dom, style the block and not let that affect other blocks.  <br/>
+What is the Responsiveness feature for and how does it work?
+It changes the width as the page called viewport changes.
+It's designed for mobile, tablet, and desktop users. <br/>
+What are three ways to add a data field to a FlexCard canvas?
+Drag field elements from build to canvas.
+Drag the text element which is a rich text field.
+Finally, the fields list that takes data from the data source. <br/>
+What does a Vlocity Action allow you to do?
+Vlocity Actions are generated URLS that launch Vlocity Omniscripts, vlocity card components, web pages, or external applications.
+What is an advantage and disadvantage of using an OmniScript Action?
+Doesn't need a vlocity action.
+Disadvantage is that it needs to be configured each time.

 ### (FlexCards) exam expectations - 20%
 Given a set of requirements, determine appropriate data sources, fields, and actions to configure on flexcards <br/>